stuycs-gh-classrooms/nxtm-p01-pd10-strawberry-shortcake/README.md

 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- enter, space to shoot
+- enter, spacebar to shoot
 - arrow keys & WASD to move

 Mouse Control: N/A for now